CV Peadar Ó Riada

 - Various grave side orations or commemorative talks and lectures and speeches opening festivals and events.

-- Autobiography to be published 2019
+- Autobiography to be published (started in 1987 but still unfinished)

 - West Cork person of the year in 1979